-"It's a Girl Thing" - 7th & 8th Grade Girls June 14 - 18, 2010 (26 participants)
+"It's a Girl Thing" - 7th & 8th Grade Girls \June 14 - 18, 2011 (32 participants)

 The program is designed to enable young female students who will be in the 7th & 8th grades during the 2010-11 school term, to help them obtain a clearer picture of engineering and scientific/technological professions.
 Students will get an opportunity to explore engineering, math, and science through "hands-on" experience.
-The sessions include laboratory experience, team engineering projects, and time to interact formally and informally with role models and peers.
+The sessions include laboratory experience, at least one having a transportation-related them, such as building truss bridges with team engineering projects, and time to interact formally and informally with role models and peers.
 Students become acquainted with various fields of engineering and science and with the demand faced in these fields by practicing engineers and scientists.
 Another goal is to acquaint students with the type of effort required for college study.